The Mindfulness-Based Therapy for Ethnic Minority Adolescents

 Wong et al. (2018) studied 26 participants using an eight-session cognitive-based-therapy (CBT) group to examine the impact of CBT on enhancing anxiety indications and promoting individual growth among children in the adolescent in Hong Kong.
 The instruments used for measuring anxiety symptoms were anxiety in children, dysfunctional views, and the participants’ individual growth.
 This research illustrates that Participants in the CBT program exhibited significant improvement in anxiety and personal growth outcomes, supporting the conclusion that CBT can improve youth anxiety problems in school settings.
 These findings help in developing a mindfulness intervention plan for ethnic minority adolescents.

 Professor Wong F.K.
 Daniel is a clinical psychologist and a mental health social work academic at the University of Hong Kong.
 He majorly researches evidence-based practice in mental health, cognitive behavioral therapy, mental health literacy, and promotion and mental health issues among immigrants.
-Participants in the CBT group exhibited significant improvement in anxiety and personal growth outcomes, supporting the conclusion that CBT can improve youth anxiety problems in school settings.
+The conclusion that CBT can help with anxiety issues in school settings is supported by the participants’ notable improvements in anxiety and personal growth outcomes.
 This study informs my research by demonstrative the use of evidence-based practices such as CBT in improving mental health problems among adolescents from ethnic minorities.

 Quach, D., Mano, K. E. J., & Alexander, K. (2016).
 A randomized controlled trial examining the effect of mindfulness meditation on working memory capacity in adolescents.
 Journal of Adolescent Health, 58(5), 489-496.
 Web.